Christophercrane/chris-crane/README.md

 <details>

   <summary markdown="span">Hierarchical Classifier: Scale expertise by systematizing known hierarchies</summary>
-This project focuses on Scale expertise by systematizing  known hierarchies Solution Must scale expertise  by systematizing  known hierarchies
+This project includes an engine that leverages Watson Assistant, Cloud Functions and Visual Recognition to identify the Genus, Species and Varietal of plants.
+Plants are used as a muse but this engine could be used against image subject matter once trained.

-Trigger a set of LCPN classifiers
+-Trigger a set of LCPN classifiers
-Enforce hierarchy structures
+-Enforce hierarchy structures
 -Transparently surface classification results and values -Allows for human assisted classification
 -Stores results in a System Of Record
--A tool that could be used by a  non technical person.
+-Can be used by a  non technical person.

 -[Complete Repo](https://github.com/Christophercrane/Multiskill)
 -[Demo site with live working Multiskill Assistant](https://christophercrane.github.io/Multiskill/)